napmany/llmsnap/docs/examples/benchmark-snakegame/README.md

-# Optimizing Code Generation with llama-swap
+# Optimizing Code Generation with llmsnap

 Finding the best mix of settings for your hardware can be time consuming.
 This example demonstrates using a custom configuration file to automate testing different scenarios to find the an optimal configuration.